Skip to main content

 3-Axis Material Page Guide

-Creating a new 3-Axis material will present a number of options for you to combine with your machine pricing structure and create your final 3-Axis pricing.
+Creating a new 3-axis material will present a number of options for you to combine with your machine pricing structure and create your final 3-Axis pricing.
 You can decide to use as many or as few of these options as you wish.
-Digifabster will analyse the geometry of a part and use the chosen calculations to formulate a final cost.
+Digifabster will analyze the geometry of a part and use the chosen calculations to formulate a final cost.

 The following walkthrough details each option to help you decide how to create your pricing structure for 3-Axis.